 There are many stories of talented people growing up with the guidance and support of family and friends who see that hint of greatness and believe it is something worth investing in.
 These stories are wonderful and heart warming to hear leaving one with a sense of replenished faith in human kindness.
 The other side of this is the story of that person who must rise up alone to defeat all odds against them and claw their way out of the worst of conditions to forge a better life for themselves.

 Because of circumstances beyond her control during a time in cultural history Eartha Kitt was deemed a mistake and of no value.
 But this woman would survive and she would work hard her entire life to redefine herself and develop her talents, constantly changing and adapting to the times and seasons.
-She did this with grace, strength, integrity, and honor never losing sight of the place in this world she had carved out for herself to accommodate.
+She did this with grace, strength, integrity, and honor never losing sight of the place in this world she had carved out for herself to occupy.

 After months of research and studying her incredible life and career I have come away with the greatest of respect and admiration and I would have to say in my opinion she is the most accomplished talent this state has yet produced.
+A very special Thank you to Kitt Shapiro for giving me permission to create this page and also to Jonathan Thompson and the generous folks at Freedom Forum for allowing the use of their "Speaking Freely" episode with Eartha Kitt.

 Exerts from the National Visionary Leadership Project website: